francisco-polaco/sirs-smartrestaurant-2016-ist/README.md

 ### Using your machine (Windows) (Not supported):
 * Launch ```install.bat``` and follow on-screen instructions.

+Note that it only runs the project locally.

 # Support Files
 We provide well distributed support files examples, like keystores, AES keys and certificates.
 The project will work without the need of creating any of these.
 However, you are free to explore at your own will.